MaryamAl-M/signlanguagetranslateapp/README.md

 ## Note
-This is just a rough idea of component tree and how it can be implemented, you may change it according to your design and requirement.
+This is just a rough idea of component tree and how it can be implemented, you may change it according to the design and requirement.
-You should also handle the error case, security, and performance of the application.
+The application should also handle the error case, security, and performance of the application.
-You should also implement the API endpoint and store the translation data and user data.
+The application should also implement the API endpoint and store the translation data and user data.

 # Getting Started with Create React App